upcmd/updocs-content/logs/c0108_vvvvv.md

     scope[local] merged: {
-      "tom": "this is tom",
       "up_runtime_task_layer_number": 0,
-      "jerry": "this is jerry"
+      "jerry": "this is jerry",
+      "tom": "this is tom"
     }